 I make homemade candy and this Kahlua chocolate truffle recipe is one of my favorites.
 I don’t have a lot of hobbies but I take pride in my homemade candy!
 Every year at Christmas I make up to 17 different varieties totaling about 30-40 pounds.

-Boxes of homemade chocolate truffles go to neighbors, teachers, friends, and family and the list grows every year.
+In my house, boxes of homemade chocolate truffles go to neighbors, teachers, friends, and family and the list grows every year.
 Actually, I am starting to have people ask to get ON the list which is becoming a problem because the list is getting LONG and I am running out of candy!

 Kahlua Chocolate Truffle Recipe